Jubatian/rrpge-spec/specs/userlib/tmap.rst

 The tile map manager provides basic support for working with Graphics Accelerator based tile maps.
-Combined with a Destination surface and a Tileset it can be used to produce graphics directly.
+Combined with a Destination surface and a Tileset (tileset interface) it can be used to produce graphics directly.

 The tile map manager works with tile map structures (objects).
 The structure is formed as follows: